BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 @TODO: Add the commit hash for the main.py code, where it generates the metrics evolution of the given method or class, so we can have the commit hash for every metric change.
 @TODO: Generate the graphics metrics evolution comparison for specified commit hashes.
 @TODO: Create classes for the constants, functions and variables that are used in multiple files. be careful that some constants might include '/' or not.
 So, make sure you use the correct one.
-@TODO: Update the main.py main function.
-It is very big and kinda messy.
 @TODO: Create new code that, for a specified name of the class or method and the values of the cbo, cboModified, rfc and wmc, it will get the commit hash of the commit that introduced the change.
 @TODO: Make the labels a optional parameter, so the user can choose if he wants to see the labels or not (bool type).
 @TODO: Ask if the user wants the sequential label (1º, 2º, 3º...) or the values it represents in the y axis.